 Physio for golfers: keeping you out of the rough

 In the UK alone it is estimated that over four million adults play some form of golf, whether that’s playing weekly rounds at a local club or attempting to hit the back net at ‘Top Golf’ with friends.
-Our newest physio to join the team, Matthew Ramsdale, gives us the low-down on how to keep out of the rough!
+Our senior physio Matthew Ramsdale, gives us the low-down on how to keep out of the rough!

 Compared to sports like football or rugby, the chance of sustaining a serious injury while playing golf is low, due to the slow-paced and non-contact nature of the sport.
 However, it has been reported that 57% of amateur golfers suffer related injuries, mainly affecting the wrists, back, elbows and knees.

 Golf is a sport that is accessible for people of all ages, abilities and fitness levels.
 On average, players completing an 18-hole course will take 12,000 steps and walk around 8.5km, substantially exceeding the advised number of steps a day to keep fit.

 It is also a popular sport amongst the older generation, with nearly 50% of people playing full-length courses being aged 55+.
 As well as being a great way for the older generation to continue exercising and keep mobile, the social element of golf is also a big bonus.

 Golf and injuries

 As with all sports, golf carries a risk of injury.
 These injuries can occur on almost any part of the body and can be caused in a number of ways, e.g. rolling an ankle when stepping into a bunker, or straining a muscle when driving off the tee.
 But there’s a number of more common injuries seen in golf, including ‘golfer’s elbow’ (medial epicondylitis) and low back pain.